-- early_stopping_rounds (Optional[int]) New in version 1.6.0. - Activates early stopping.
+- early_stopping_rounds (Union[int, NoneType]) New in version 1.6.0. - Activates early stopping.
 Validation metric needs to improve at least once in every early_stopping_rounds round(s) to continue training.
 Requires at least one item in eval_set in fit(). - If early stopping occurs, the model will have two additional attributes: best_score and best_iteration.
 These are used by the predict() and apply() methods to determine the optimal number of trees during inference.
 If users want to access the full model (including trees built after early stopping), they can specify the iteration_range in these inference methods.
 In addition, other utilities like model plotting can also use the entire model. - If you prefer to discard the trees after best_iteration, consider using the callback function xgboost.callback.EarlyStopping. - If there's more than one item in eval_set, the last entry will be used for early stopping.
-If there's more than one metric in eval_metric, the last metric will be used for early stopping.

-• callbacks (Optional[List[TrainingCallback]]) - List of callback functions that are applied at end of each iteration.
+If there's more than one metric in eval_metric, the last metric will be used for early stopping. - callbacks (Union[List[xgboost.callback.TrainingCallback], NoneType]) List of callback functions that are applied at end of each iteration.
 It is possible to use predefined callbacks by using Callback API.